aryklein/my-notes/kafka/kafka-on-kubernetes.md

 - (8): Template customization.
 In this example, pods are scheduled with anti-affinity so the pods are not scheduled on nodes with the same hostname and preferably in different zones.
 Pods also have a customized annotation.
 - (9): Custom environment variables.
 Prefixed ENVs with `KAFKA_` are internal to Strimzi and should be avoided.
-- (10): Storage is configured as `ephemeral`, `persistent-claim` or `jbod` A Kafka cluster with JBOD storage.
-JBOD (Just a Bunch Of Disks) storage allows you to use multiple disks in each Kafka broker for storing commit logs.
+- (10): Storage is configured as `ephemeral`, `persistent-claim` or `jbod` A Kafka cluster with JBOD storage (Just a Bunch Of Disks) storage allows you to use multiple disks in each Kafka broker for storing commit logs.
 You can easily add more volumes just by editing the YAML and adding more volumes with differents IDs.
 - (11): Specifies the broker configuration.
 Standard Kafka configuration may be provided, restricted to those properties not managed directly by the operator.
+- (12): Optional configuration for Cruise Control, which is used to rebalance the Kafka cluster.
+- (13): Prometheus exporter for extracting metrics from Kafka brokers, in particular consumer lag data.
+- (14): ZooKeeper specific configuration, which contains properties similar to the Kafka configuration.
+- (15): Affinity rules for for Zookeeper pods.
+- (16): Number of ZooKeeper nodes.
+ZooKeeper ensembles usually run with an odd number of nodes, typically three, five, or seven.
+- (17): Requests for reservation of supported resources for Zookeeper pods, currently CPU and memory, and limits to specify the maximum resources that can be consumed.
+- (18): ZooKeeper needs to store data on disk.
+Supported types: `ephemeral` and `persistent-claim`. `jbod` storage is supported only for Kafka, not for ZooKeeper.
+- (19): Entity Operator configurationr, which specifies the configuration for the Topic Operator and User Operator.

 ### Listeners